Coralesoft/OpenwrtCloudflare/README.md

-Read Cloudflare on OpenWrt(Draft).txt for manual instructions
+Read Cloudflare on OpenWrt(Draft work in progress).txt for manual instructions to go through the whole process